Jim-Kroovy/B.L.E.N.D/README.md

 - Nothing too ridiculous, i'm up for a challenge but there are limitations. *(i'm not doing custom Blender builds lol)*

 ## 4 - License Overview
-*The boring stuff i need to keep myself cretaions safe*
+*The boring stuff i need to keep myself and my creations safe*

 **GNU GPL 3.0**
 - All Python scripts used in Blender add-ons must have a GNU GPL compatible license.
 All the python scripting in the add-on(s) have a GNU GPL 3.0 License.